Account-Link/timeline-tuner/README.md

 // Fetch the home timeline
 const homeTimeline = await scraper.fetchHomeTimeline(10, ['seenTweetId1','seenTweetId2']);

+// Using the updated fetchHomeTimeline with feedback actions const homeTimelineWithFeedback = await scraper.fetchHomeTimeline(20, []);
+for (const tweetWithFeedback of homeTimelineWithFeedback) {
+  // Access the tweet data
+  console.log(`Tweet ID: ${tweetWithFeedback.tweet.rest_id}`);

+  // Access the feedback actions (like "don't like" action) if (tweetWithFeedback.feedbackActions?.dontlike) {
+    const dontLikeAction = tweetWithFeedback.feedbackActions.dontlike;
+    console.log(`Don't Like Action Metadata: ${dontLikeAction.actionMetadata}`);

+    // Use the specific action metadata for this tweet when marking it as "don't like" await scraper.unlikeTweet(tweetWithFeedback.tweet.rest_id, dontLikeAction.actionMetadata);
+  }
+}

 // Get a user's liked tweets
 const likedTweets = scraper.getLikedTweets('TwitterDev');